experimentAccount2/slpkg/README.rst

      +--5 libunique

-Check if your packages is up to date:
+Check if your packages is up to date or changes in ChangeLog.txt:

 .. code-block:: bash

+    You can check ChangeLog.txt for changes before with command:

+    $ slpkg -c sbo

+    News in ChangeLog.txt

+    And check if packages need upgrade with:

     $ slpkg -c sbo --upgrade
     Checking ...................Done